Why, hello there.

 - You’d like to have me speak at your conference, company, or event.

 - You have questions regarding your Atomic Design book order.

-- You have specific questions about web design, atomic design, responsive design, career development, or other industry-related stuff.
+- You have specific questions about design systems, atomic design, web design, career development, or other industry-related stuff.
 If you have a question, please read my frequently asked questions page first to make sure I haven’t already answered it.

 Don’t contact me if

 - You’re looking for a “quick website”.
 Sorry, I don’t do rush work.

 - You want to write a guest post on my blog.
 Read why.